 However, it’s not the amino acid profile of plants vs animal proteins that is the issue (see Are All Proteins Created Equal?).
 As we saw above, we tend to eat less when our diet consists of a greater percentage of protein.
 Our extensive data analysis and a whole pile of other research demonstrate that actively avoiding protein is perhaps the dumbest thing you can do if your goal is to avoid overeating.

 Due to protein density (i.e. protein per calorie and protein per weight of food) and bioavailability (the amount of protein your body absorbs from a food), you will have to consume a LOT more calories to get the protein you require if you eat only plant-based foods.

-As discussed in “What Would Happen If We All Went Plant-Based“, avoidance of the most efficient protein sources is likely to lead to an increase in calorie intake while obtaining significantly fewer essential nutrients and hence poorer health outcomes.
-This overconsumption is not only bad for your metabolic health, but it is also bad for the planet.
+As discussed in “What Would Happen If We All Went Plant-Based“, avoidance of the most efficient protein sources is likely to lead to an increase in calorie intake while obtaining significantly fewer essential nutrients and, hence, poorer health outcomes.
+This overconsumption is bad not only for your metabolic health but also for the planet.

 You need to find a way to get enough nutrients without excess energy